Sky Christopherson: Early years

 He battled upper respiratory illnesses throughout the 1998 and 1999 seasons, developing walking pneumonia in 1999.

-In 2000, Christopherson won the U.S. Olympic Trials in Frisco, TX in the 1000m and Team Sprint Events, and was named alternate to the 2000 Sydney Olympic Team allowed through new rules.
+In 2000, Christopherson won the U.S. Olympic Trials in Frisco, Texas, in the 1000m and Team Sprint Events, and was named alternate to the 2000 Sydney Olympic Team allowed through new rules.

-Following the Closing Ceremonies at the 2000 Sydney Olympics, he proposed to his girlfriend Tamara Jenkins, an Olympian in flatwater kayaking.
+Following the closing ceremonies at the 2000 Sydney Olympics, he proposed to his girlfriend Tamara Jenkins, an Olympian in flatwater kayaking.

 He continued training for the 2004 Athens Olympics, but after breaking his femur in a bike crash, decided to retire from competitive racing.
 He joined the Washington Athletic Club in January 2007, where he helped to create "the program that will be giving sponsorship to athletes training for the Olympics."

 World record

-In 2010 he made a bid to return to the 2012 London Olympics, notable by his use of a ‘digital health’ model inspired by Dr. Eric Topol.
-The project was a subject of a TEDx talk Christopherson gave in Del Mar, CA, and a Quantified Self talk at the Google headquarters in Mountain View, California.
+In 2010 he made a bid to return to the 2012 London Olympics, notable by his use of a 'digital health' model inspired by Dr. Eric Topol.
+The project was a subject of a TEDx talk Christopherson gave in Del Mar, California, and a Quantified Self talk at the Google headquarters in Mountain View, California.

 The training led to a world record in the 35+ 200m velodrome sprint.
 The previous record holder Steven Alfred received a lifetime ban for use of performance-enhancing drugs.
 When asked how he trained, Christopherson stated, "In prior efforts we did not have the ability to formulate such a complete picture with data amassed continuously 24/7.
 This time around I benefited from genetic testing, sleep data, glucose tracking, etc."

 Business career

 Vicaso

-Upon retirement, Christopherson began attending UC San Diego, where he studied Intradiscpliary Computing and the Arts, and graduated in 2006.
+Upon retirement, Christopherson began attending UC San Diego (UCSD), where he studied Intradiscpliary Computing and the Arts, and graduated in 2006.
 In 2007, upon graduating UCSD, he founded Vicaso, a software platform for mass production of HDR imagery with the market application of real estate marketing.
 Headquartered in Seattle, UCSD has stated "the startup was wildly successful, turning over $1.2 million in its first year." and over $8 million since.
 The company was exclusive national provider to Redfin, and now works with brokerages such as Prudential, Sotheby's, Coldwell Banker, among others.
 It specializes in software based automation of high dynamic range (HDR) photography.